KingWaffleIII/KingWaffleIII/README.md

 - [Plane](https://github.com/KingWaffleIII/plane), a Discord bot to help RAF cadets with their RAFK (RAF Knowledge) and aircraft recognition.

 ### WIP
+- VoiceKommander, a Python program that executes keybinds with voice commands.
 - Kommander, a Spigot plugin that allows for remote access for admins, via the web and Discord.

 ## Contact